When you hear “warehouse automation,” what do you think?

 In some operations, everything happens in idiosyncratic ways.
 Before automation can be implemented, processes need to be streamlined — and rules followed.

 Let’s say in your distribution center, every order slip is tagged to the same packaging: a simple brown box.
-When orders of only small, delicate products go out, packers know to read the order slip and make the decision to pack the order in a protective bubble envelope instead.
+When orders contain only small, delicate products, packers review the order slip and decide to pack the order in a protective bubble envelope instead.

 An automated packing system can’t make that same calculation on its own.